10 Ways RPA Can Streamline Your Accounts Payable Process

 Robotic process automation accounts payable analyses data from invoices, such as vendor mail and invoice numbers.
 From receipt of the invoice to payment, RPA helps automate each step.
 RPA bots can automatically scan, classify, and extract relevant data such as invoice numbers, dates, line items, and amounts using Optical Character Recognition (OCR) technology.

 There is a set of pre-defined rules against which RPA tallies the invoice data.
 RPA In invoice processing improves the overall accuracy and mitigates errors.
-RPA can help streamline entire workflows and accelerate the overall process.
+However, using a free invoice generator can help streamline entire workflows and accelerate the overall process.
 It helps in optimizing cash-flow management, as well.

 3.)
 Purchase Order Matching